Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 \subsection{Main results}

-In this subsection we state our main results.
+In this subsection we state our main results, which say that infinite random quadrangulations decorated by self-avoiding walks converge to $\sqrt{8/3}$-LQG surfaces decorated by SLE$_{8/3}$ curves, in the metric space sense, in the half-plane (chordal), two-sided whole-plane, and one-sided whole-plane cases.
+The theorem statements in the three cases are similar, so the reader may wish to read just one of the statements (probably the chordal case) and skim the others.
+See Figure~\ref{fig-thick-gluing} for an illustration of the limiting objects in each of the three statements.

 Since our convergence results are with respect to the Gromov-Hausdorff-Prokhorov-uniform (GHPU) metric, we need to work with continuous curves.
 To do this, we view graphs as connected metric spaces by identifying each edge with an isometric copy of the unit interval, and extend the definitions of curves from discrete intervals to continuum intervals by linear interpolation; c.f.\ Remark~\ref{remark-ghpu-graph} below.
-Precise definitions of the objects involved in the theorem statements (in particular, the GHPU metric, the Brownian half-plane, and the particular $\sqrt{8/3}$-LQG surfaces obtained by gluing together Brownian half-planes) are given in Section~\ref{sec-prelim}.
+A review of the definitions of the objects involved in the theorem statements (in particular, the GHPU metric, the Brownian half-plane, and the particular $\sqrt{8/3}$-LQG surfaces obtained by gluing together Brownian half-planes) can be found in Section~\ref{sec-prelim}.